OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 At the very least, you'll need [Android Studio](https://developer.android.com/studio/index.html "Android Studio") (which comes with the Android SDK) platform tools, an emulator, and an app to manage the various SDK versions and framework components.
 Android Studio also comes with an Android Virtual Device (AVD) Manager application for creating emulator images.
 Make sure that the newest [SDK tools](https://developer.android.com/studio/index.html#downloads) and [platform tools](https://developer.android.com/studio/releases/platform-tools.html) packages are installed on your system.

+In addition, you may want to complete your host setup by installing the [Android NDK](https://developer.android.com/ndk "Android NDK") if you're planing to work with apps containing native libraries (it will be also relevant in the chapter "Tampering and Reverse Engineering on Android").

 ##### Setting up the Android SDK

 Local Android SDK installations are managed via Android Studio.
 Create an empty project in Android Studio and select "Tools->Android->SDK Manager" to open the SDK Manager GUI.
 The "SDK Platforms" tab is where you install SDKs for multiple API levels.
 Recent API levels are: